Dark Energy and Dark Matter in Emergent Gravity: Introduction

 It was pointed out in \cite{hsy-jhep09,hsy-jpcs12} that the emergent gravity from NC $U(1)$ gauge fields resolves the cosmological constant problem in a surprising way and explains the nature of dark energy as arising from the UV/IR mixing of vacuum fluctuations over a coherent spacetime vacuum.
 However the possibility of dark matter has been overlooked in this approach partially due to the mainstream faction based on the particle model of dark matters.
 Recently there has been an encouraging mood from observations that the notion about the particle nature of dark matter may crumble.
 Moreover there are several suggestions to explain the dark matter based on the quantum condensate of light scalar fields \cite{sin,whu,witten}, the emergent gravity from quantum entanglements \cite{verlinde,sabin2017,exp-test} as well as the modified gravity \cite{milgrom,mond}.
 A similar scheme to ours was recently presented to solve the dark matter/energy problems by modifying general relativity to incorporate stringy gravity at short distances \cite{dft-dm}.
 Since the theoretical structure of physics is always much bigger and richer than we thought, we should not be stuck only to fashionable ideas.
 For this reason, we want to explore the whole physical consequences derived from the emergent gravity from large $N$ matrices and NC $U(1)$ gauge fields (see recent reviews, \cite{hsy-review,review}) and clarify how dark matter and dark energy can be emergent from complex microphysical interactions in quantum gravity, like waves in sand dunes.

 This paper is organized as follows.
 In section 2, we explain how one can get a higher-dimensional NC $U(1)$ gauge theory by considering a vacuum in the NC Coulomb branch of a zero-dimensional matrix model and map the NC algebra defined by NC $U(1)$ gauge fields to gravitational variables in higher dimensions \cite{hsy-2016,q-emg}.
 The whole procedure is summarized in Fig. 1.
 In section 3, we identify the Einstein equations derived from the four-dimensional NC $U(1)$ gauge fields and then take the analytic continuation to the Lorentzian signature to apply the emergent gravity to our four-dimensional Universe \cite{hsy-jhep09,hsy-jpcs12}.
 We find that the energy-momentum tensor deduced from the NC $U(1)$ gauge fields generates the repulsive gravitational force as well as the attractive force which can be identified with the dark energy and dark matter, respectively, with the ratio $75:25$.
 We discuss how the inclusion of ordinary matters in this scheme can change the ratio closely to the observational data and explain the galaxy rotation curve.
 In section 4, we summarize our approach with the emphasis on the new results obtained in this paper and discuss why emergent spacetime is a new fundamental paradigm for quantum gravity, that opens a novel perspective to resolve the notorious problems in theoretical physics such as the cosmological constant problem, hierarchy problem, dark matter, and dark energy \cite{hsy-essay}.
 Appendix A clarifies the issue on the UV/IR mixing in the NC Coulomb branch.
-In appendix B, we provide a more quantitative analysis on the effect of ordinary matters on the evolution of our Universe in the presence of dark matter and dark energy.